social-info-lab/FaX-AI/README.md

   <img src="images/stand.svg" width="350" />
 </p>

-Since there was a casual relation between race and our hiring outcomes in the above process, we say that our historical hiring model was directly dicriminatory.
+Since there was a casual relation between race and our hiring outcomes in the above process, we say that our historical hiring model was directly discriminatory.
 The goal of standard learning models is to obtain a model trained on a dataset that can predict outcomes.
 If the dataset is tainted by discrimination, like in our example, then models trained using it can perpetuate this discimination.

 While there are many statistical notions of fairness to measure discrimination for these models, we propose it can also be measured using explainability methods that measure the impact of features to a model’s output.
 Say that we trained a standard supervised learning model on our hiring dataset and it produces the following measures of impact: